Nikara4/MERN_it_memes_website/README.md

 - creating user accounts,
 - upload of memes, deletion and liking/disliking as a logged in user,
 - final fixes with mobile views,
-- **information dialogs**: creating client side information dialogs/snackbars for success/info/warning/error informations from the backend.
+- **information dialogs**: creating client side information dialogs/snackbars for success/info/warning/error informations from the backend,
+- **refactor of all dialogs and forms**.

 ## Planned implementations

 The following are planned to be implemented:

-- **refactor of all dialogs and forms**,
 - **pagination**: separating the amount of visible posts and creating pages,
 - **search engine**: searching through tags,
 - **comments section**: comments will be available for logged in users; the post will show itself in a lightbox window with a comments section